Jimmy Kamande

 James Kabatha Kamande (born 12 December 1978) is a former Kenyan cricketer and former limited over captain.
 He is a right-handed batsman and an off break bowler.

 International career

 Kamande made his One Day International debut for Kenya in the 1999 World Cup in England.

-In the 2011 ICC Cricket World Cup, Kamande captained the Kenyan Cricket Team for the first time in a World Cup.
-But poor performance in the series involved to sack him from captaincy.
+In the 2011 ICC Cricket World Cup, Kamande captained the Kenyan cricket team for the first time in a World Cup.
+But poor performance in the tournament led him to be sacked him from captaincy.

-According to Graeme Pollock and other notable cricketers of African region (including South Africa and Zimbabwe) Jimmy was one of the best cricketer produced by Kenya, better than Steve Tikolo.

 Coaching career

 Kamande coached the Kenya national under-19 cricket team at the 2018 Under-19 Cricket World Cup in New Zealand.

 Kamande was appointed coach of the Tanzania national cricket team in 2022.